k0r0s/k0r0s.github.io/README.md

 #### Features
 - Jekyll
-- no style, please theme
+- forked from: no style, please theme
+- (but I want to be able to make it private)